harrygorden/MarketNewsletter/README.md

 ### Cloning the app

-Go to the [Anvil Editor](https://anvil.works/build?utm_source=github:app_README) (you might need to sign up for a free account) and click on “Clone from GitHub” (underneath the “Blank App” option):
+Go to the [Anvil Editor](https://anvil.works/build?utm_source=github:app_README) (you might need to sign up for a free account) and click on "Clone from GitHub" (underneath the "Blank App" option):

 <img src="https://anvil.works/docs/version-control-new-ide/img/git/clone-from-github.png" alt="Clone from GitHub"/>